KartikTG02/MediCrypt/README.md

 ## Verifying a Prescription

 As a pharmacist, you can scan the patient's phone for a QR code that will show you the details of the prescription.
 After You can call the `verifyPrescription()` function to modify the prescription's usage status.

-## Support

-If you encounter any issues while using the Digital Prescription App, please reach out to our support team at support@medicrypt.com.
-We're here to help!